Studiegids

 Description

-The legal questions raised are complex and varied: What does the human right to food entail?
+Poverty, armed conflict, and natural disasters are all major causes of hunger.
+Climate change further exacerbates these causes.
+Taking Sustainable Development Goal (SDG) 2, which aims to “end hunger, achieve food security and improved nutrition and promote sustainable agriculture”, as a starting point, this course will focus on the legal questions surrounding access to food and food security, both in peace and wartime.
+The legal questions that arise are diverse.
+What does the human right to food entail?
 How does international law mitigate the impact of conflict on food security?
 What regulations govern the provision of humanitarian assistance?
 What are the legal implications if starvation is employed as a method of warfare?
 Is there accountability for undermining food security, and if so, where and how can it be pursued?

 Course Objectives